smhillin/kafka_essentials/console_producer_consumer.md

-# Test Kafka Instalation by Producing and Consuming Data
+# Test Kafka Installation by Producing and Consuming Data

 ### Start Zookeeper and Kafka